spineki/spineki.github.io/content/articles/closures_as_iterators.md

 ## Sorry, I may have lied...

-If you follow this and try to use the previous iterable with some fancy functional-like STL algorithms from `#include<algorithm>`, you may encounter some compilation errors.
+If you follow this and try to use the previous iterable with some fancy functional-like STL algorithms from `#include<algorithm>`, you might encounter compilation errors.

 ```cpp
 int main() {